laigen-unam/tf-properties-summarizer/README.md

 with open access rights to generate summaries of EcnR, YdcI, RhaR and DeoR.

 	TF_LIST=EcnR,YdcI,RhaR,DeoR

-### NLP preprocessing
-The first step is preprocessing the input files.
-This step must be performed only once for the same article collection.
-Our pipeline utilizes the 'Preprocessed' directory to save temporary files for each preprocessing task.
-We suggest to remove this directory and the files contained in it once the pipeline has been run successfully.

 ### Term list directory
 Several term lists are employed.
 These lists are JSON files that must be located